As a limo company do I need a DOT and MC number?

 So what does all this mean?

-This means that any limo company with a passenger van, 120” stretch limousine, sprinter, mini bus, or any other vehicle with the capability of holding 8 passengers and a driver must be registered with the DOT and have an MC number.
-This also means that each driver in your fleet must comply with federal law, and you as an owner must maintain vehicle and driver records as required by the FMCSA.
+This means that almost every limo company that goes to the airport must be registered with a DOT and MC Number.
+For those with a passenger van, 120” stretch limousine, sprinter, mini bus, or any other vehicle with the capability of holding 8 passengers and a driver this also means that each driver in your fleet must comply with federal law, and you as an owner must maintain vehicle and driver records as required by the FMCSA.
 These include complete driver qualification files, hours of service records, driver background checks, and records of vehicle maintenance.
 This also means that you can be selected for roadside inspections or for a full DOT audit at any time.

 Where do I Start?